Your Shade Sail Questions Answered

 First, the distance between where you intend to secure your sail, your fixing points, and second, the height of the posts.
-The distance between the fitments should match the size of your sail (tip to tip and including the D Rings) AND the length of your chosen fitments (see our fitment pack measurements for an example).
-Adjustments can be made to a certain degree with the type and amount of fitments and or rope you decide to use, but the closer you can get to the right size, the better.
+The distance between your fixing points should include the size of your sail (tip to tip and including the D Rings) AND the length of your chosen fitments (see our fitment pack measurements for an example).
+Adjustments can be made to a certain degree with the type and amount of fitments and or rope you decide to use, but the closer you can get to the right size, the better for tension and aesthetics.

 The height of the posts will also play a factor.
 Remember that you must install your sail at an angle of 20-30 degrees (depending on the size of the sail) to allow any rainwater to run off.
 Where some posts are higher than others, a diagonal line will be involved which will change the length of your measurement.